About

 Today, I channel that curiosity into the Java Virtual Machine.

-I am currently a Senior Member of Technical Staff at Oracle and a PhD Candidate at Uppsala University.
+I develop the Java Platform at Oracle alongside my work as a PhD Candidate at Uppsala University.
 My work sits right at the intersection of academic theory and production engineering.
-Instead of just tuning applications, I work inside the engine itself—contributing to the OpenJDK HotSpot mainline.
+Instead of just tuning applications, I work across the entire stack—from designing new user-facing Java APIs down to engineering the C++ internals of the OpenJDK mainline.

-I spend my days questioning how we measure performance, fighting for efficiency in cloud-scale environments, and ensuring that the high-level abstractions of modern programming languages actually run efficiently on real hardware.
+In practice, that means I spend my days questioning how we measure performance, fighting for efficiency in cloud-scale environments, and ensuring that the high-level abstractions of modern programming languages actually run efficiently on real hardware.
+I also serve as Oracle Representative in SPEC OSG-Java.